Smaller coffee cups but same price?

 Antony Kaplan from Panana House in Bondi explains why baristas are starting to use the new smaller 220 millilitre cups for takeaway coffees.PT1M15S http://www.goodfood.com.au/action/externalEmbeddedPlayer?id=d-2u8l0 620 349 September 23, 2013

 Baristas call it a better flavour.
-Consumers may call it a rip-off.
+Consumers might call it a ripoff.

-In Australia, the standard dining-in coffee cup holds 60 millilitres less than the regular-sized takeaway cup.
-The discrepancy means a takeaway coffee features more milk, which dilutes the intensity of the espresso.
+In Australia, the standard dining-in coffee cup is about 180 millilitres and the takeaway size is about 240 millilitres.
+The discrepancy means a takeaway coffee often includes more milk, diluting the espresso's intensity.

-"Inevitably there are some people who look at it in [terms of] volume as opposed to flavour, but it's the same amount of coffee that people have been used to, just with less milk," he said.
+Bondi cafe Panama House is trialling the smaller cup with mixed results. ''Inevitably, there are some people who look at it in volume as opposed to flavour, but it's the same amount of coffee that people have been used to, just with less milk,'' owner Anthony Kaplan said.

-Mark Free, co-owner of Collingwood, Melbourne speciality cafe Everyday Coffee, says smaller takeaway sizes are better for farmers and small business owners struggling with increasing costs.
+Mark Free, co-owner of Collingwood speciality cafe Everyday Coffee, said smaller sizes would be better for farmers and small-business owners struggling with increasing costs.